 1 in 5 Australians will suffer from mental illness this year.
 It’s time to start talking about mental health – the elephant in the room.

-One in four people will develop an anxiety disorder at some point in their lives, with about 14 percent of Australians experiencing an anxiety disorder in a year.
+One in four people will develop an anxiety disorder at some point in their lives, with about 13 percent of Australians having an anxiety-related condition.
 This equates to more than the entire population of Western Australia.

-Mental and substance-use disorders are the third highest burden of disease in Australians, accounting for 12 percent along with musculoskeletal disorders.
+Mental and substance-use disorders are the fourth highest burden of disease in Australians, accounting for 12 percent.

-Men are more than twice as likely as women to have substance abuse disorders and in young people substance disorders and mental health disorders are often linked.
+Men are almost twice as likely as women to have substance abuse disorders and in young people substance disorders and mental health disorders are often linked (global Burden of Disease Study 2017) and in young people substance disorders and mental health disorders are often linked.